 Well, there you go.

-It’s hard, choosing a web agency, but we hope some of the above is helpful.
+It’s hard, choosing a website design agency, but we hope some of the above is helpful.

 If you want to pick our brains further, feel free.

 Email email@example.com (your message won’t just disappear into an email abyss - we will reply, usually the same day).